I’ve been waiting a while to publish this large coffee maker article because I wanted to open up with this story about the first time I made coffee.

 7) LINKYO Large 1.5 Liter Stainless Steel French Press Coffee Maker

 Now this beautiful, stylish stainless steel french press, the LINKYO French Press Coffee Maker, is a great find.
-Its double wall insulation keeps the unused coffee hot a little while longer while keeping the exterior cool to the touch.
+Its double-wall insulation keeps the unused coffee hot for a little while longer while keeping the exterior cool to the touch.
 No more accidental burns!

 What I really like about this coffee press are the reusable stainless steel filters.
 No need to buy paper ones.
 It does fray after a lot of use but even when you replace them you still save a lot compared to buying disposable ones.
 Safety-wise, it doesn’t shatter like some glass carafe french presses.

 The only problem I had with this product was the metallic aftertaste for the first few uses.
 It went away in time and I was able to really enjoy using it.
-Some screwed parts also deteriorates and leaves corrosion residues.
-I had to clean these parts thoroughly every time I use it.
+Some screwed parts also deteriorate and leave corrosion residues.
+I had to clean these parts thoroughly every time I use them.
 Bummer, but otherwise, it functions perfectly.
 It works for cold presses too!
-Just put tea leaves or bags and some mint leaves, pour cold water and press.
+Just put tea leaves or bags and some mint leaves, pour cold water, and press.
 Instant cooler!

 8) Secura 50-Ounce French Press Coffee Maker

 Magnifico!
-Nothing but praise and rave reviews for this consumers’ choice french press coffee maker.
+Nothing but praise and rave reviews for this consumer’s choice of french press coffee maker.
 This is by far, the most superior product of its kind and I would say, this is a keeper.
 I’d probably grow old with it.

-This French Press coffee maker really turns me nostalgic of those gentle times when the world, at least in my eyes, was still sane.
-The solid thick stainless steel and old school design of this amazing Secura product really takes me back to that time.
+This French Press coffee maker really turns me nostalgic for those gentle times when the world, at least in my eyes, was still sane.
+The solid thick stainless steel and old-school design of this amazing Secura product really take me back to that time.

-I am so at awe of this product I gifted one each to my Mom and my aunt.
+I am so in awe of this product I gifted one each to my Mom and my aunt.
 They shared the same sentiments I had once they used it.
 I’d probably gift this item to more of my friends.
-A real great addition for the kitchen.
+A really great addition to the kitchen.